n., plural: genetic diversities

 Greater diversity of species leads to higher habitat diversity.
 Species diversity maintains the functions and structure of ecosystems.
 Ecosystem diversity enables ecosystems to recover from the effects of any changes occurring due to natural disasters or sudden changes.
 Low-diversity ecosystems do not easily establish their normal function.
 Instead, their function might be permanently changed, which changes species composition and leads to a great loss of natural resources.

 Genetic diversity provides information on the evolutionary process.
-It is considered as the raw material and key to evolution as well as adjustment of species to change the world.
+It is considered as the raw material and key to evolution as well as the adjustment of species to change the world.
 Some species may eventually not survive if they fail to evolve and consequently adapt to environmental changes.

 Genetic diversity in small populations is important because they can easily lose their genetic diversity over time due to the influence of genetic drift.
 The fixation and drifting of a certain allele may lead to the loss of another one, leading to loss of genetic diversity over time.
 When two individuals mate in a small population, they are more likely to have the same allele passing it across generations, which finally leads to the fixation of an allele decreasing the genetic diversity among this population.
 On the contrary, large populations maintain genetic diversity by keeping their genetic material.
 That’s why when a population is exposed to the bottleneck effect, they are more likely to lose their genetic diversity than large populations.
 Therefore, genetic diversity among large mammals is more important than small ones, since they produce a relatively low number of offspring.
 Conservation genetics is an important consideration to rescue genetic diversity among species exposed to extinction.